-How Do I File a Lawsuit for Personal Injury in Arkansas?
+Under What Circumstances Can You File a Personal Injury Claim in Arkansas?

 There are numerous different situations where a person’s negligence can cause injury or damage to someone or something, and, as such, personal injury cases vary greatly in terms of their underlying facts and background.
 The following are just some of the most common types of situations that lead to successful personal injury lawsuits in Arkansas.
 The list is by no means exhaustive.
-Any time you or a loved one are injured or killed or your property is damaged and you believe it was caused by the negligence of a person or entity, like a corporation, you should contact a skilled Arkansas personal injury lawyer like Ken Kieklak right away so we can assess your situation and preserve important evidence for a potential case.
+Any time you or a loved one are injured or killed or your property is damaged and you believe it was caused by the negligence of a person or entity, like a corporation, you should contact one of our skilled Arkansas personal injury lawyers right away so we can assess your situation and preserve important evidence for a potential case.

 Car accidents often lead to serious damage to one or both of the vehicles, as well as injuries to the passengers.
 If you were the victim of a car accident in Arkansas where the other party was at fault, such as a situation like the one described above where someone runs a red light and blindsides you, you may have a personal injury case against them where you can be reimbursed for the damages the accident caused you.